HardisonCo/.github/international/marshall-islands/mh-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with mh_Health systems in Marshall Islands.
+This document outlines how HMS-API is integrated with mh-health systems in Marshall Islands.